What You Need to Know About Alimony in North Carolina

 What Does the North Carolina Alimony Statute Provide?

 First, in order for the court to award alimony, the court must find one spouse is “dependent.”
-The statute provides:

 The court shall award alimony to the dependent spouse upon a finding that one spouse is a dependent spouse, that the other spouse is a supporting spouse, and that an award of alimony is equitable after considering all relevant factors, including those set out in subsection (b) of this section.